Rustam199639/graphics_ex1/README.md

 # graphics_ex1
+ Image processing operations,
+ Seam Carving,
- image processing operations,  Seam Carving, removing explicit objects from images using seam carving, comparing the methods in addition to bilinear scaling
+ Removing explicit objects from images using Seam Carving, Comparing the methods in addition to bilinear scaling